tnzl/MinMaxLLM/README_developer.md

             3. Qwen3RMSNorm [DONE]
         3. Qwen3RotaryEmbedding

-3. Compare kernels to open source libs like libblas
+## Features :
+    1. Update safetensors for memory map weights
+    2. Tensor class :
+       1. wrapper on data
+       2. shape
+       3. dtype
+       4. prefetch or prepare weights before hand

+## Cleanups :
-4. Correct the name formatting in matmul avx.
+1. Correct the name formatting in matmul avx.
 Should be M K N.

-5. Features :
+## Performance :
-    1. Update safetensors for memory map weights
+1. Use MatMul instead of Linear. lat diff ~1.5x
 2. MLP block can optimised by doing MM gate, MM up and Silu at the same time.